Lewice/Lewice.github.io/README.md

   <span id="discount-total">0.00</span>
 </div>

-<a href="another-page.html" target="_blank">Click here to open another page in a new tab. if you have order click submite first</a>
+<a href="new_1.html">Click here to open another page in a new tab. if you have order click submite first</a>